 Treatment for substance use disorders includes several types of therapy and medication in some cases.
 The types of therapy that you will be introduced to in a treatment center include the following:

-This therapy focuses on the things that cause you to seek your drug of choice.
-You will learn what motivates you to take tramadol illegally and how you can avoid this.
+- Cognitive-Behavioral Therapy: This therapy focuses on the things that cause you to seek your drug of choice.
+You will learn what motivates you to take Tramadol illegally and how you can avoid this.
 You also learn other behaviors that help you respond to your triggers in a way other than accepting the invitation to use drugs.

-Motivational interviewing takes place between several people with the intent of obtaining the desired outcome.
-It is a strategy used to convince people that they need to enter a drug treatment facility.
+- Motivational Interviewing: Motivational interviewing takes place between several people with the intent of obtaining the desired outcome.

 In addition to the therapies listed above, your physician may continue to prescribe methadone and buprenorphine beyond your time in detox.
 This ensures that your withdrawal symptoms remain at bay and that you don’t experience strong cravings.
 This allows you to focus on your therapy and recovering from your dependence or addiction.